 "Always have mentors in this journey as a surgical tech," he said.
 "I have so many that I consider them not only friends but family."

 It's the passion and dedication of program directors like Sykes that makes Concorde one of the top surgical technologist schools in the Denver area.
-If you think you might want to become a surgical tech, check out Concorde's Aurora campus today!
+If you think you might want to become a surgical tech, check out Concorde's Aurora campus today or check out our online surgical tech program!